BrianIp/metrics/README.md

 // Initialize a metric context m := metrics.NewMetricContext("system")

+// Create a basic counter, all ops are atomic c := metrics.NewBasicCounter()

+c.Add(n)    // increment counter by delta n c.Set(n)    // Set counter value to n

-// Create a new counter
+// Create a new counter; has additional state associated with it
-// Add/Set operations are atomic
+// to calculate rate

-// No locks are held for counter operations c := metrics.NewCounter()
+c := metrics.NewCounter()

 c.Add(n)    // increment counter by delta n